ad

 Hoover Dam

-New security - Traffic Information
+Visitor Information - Security - Traffic Information

 Visitors can park in designated lots and walk across the dam for better viewing and photographic opportunities, during daylight hours only.
 At no time will any vehicles be allowed to stop on top of the dam.
 Pedestrians are prohibited from the top of the dam during hours of darkness.

-Overview of Dam - Video on Lake Mead and Hoover Dam
+Overview of Hoover Dam

-Originally called Boulder Dam, this engineering marvel was re-named for Herbert Hoover, the 31st President of the United States.
-As a conservationist, he was a strong proponent of preserving our natural resources and protecting the nation's lands from misuse and from destruction by disastrous floods.
+Originally called Boulder Dam, this engineering marvel was renamed for Herbert Hoover, the 31st president of the United States.
+As a conservationist, he was a strong proponent of preserving our natural resources and protecting the nation's lands from misuse, and from destruction by disastrous floods.
 As an engineer, he strongly supported construction of a high concrete dam on the Colorado River to control the river, and to provide irrigation water to the rich farmlands nearby, and a dependable supply of water for Southern California communities.

 President Hoover advocated that the Boulder Canyon Project be self-supporting, financed entirely through the sale of hydroelectric power generated at the dam.
 He was personally involved in the pre-construction discussions concerning the location, feasibility and safety of the dam -- a dam of unprecedented height and weight and the key to control and regulation of the Colorado River.